dpsa4fl/dpsa4fl-example-project/README.md

-# dpsa4fl example project (via dpsa4fl-bindings.py & flower)
+# dpsa4fl example project (using dpsa4fl in flower)

 This is an example for how to do differentially private federated machine learning with the [flower](https://flower.dev/) framework, using the [dpsa4fl](https://github.com/dpsa-project/dpsa4fl)